gothicmicky/CarND_BehavioralCloning/README.md

 The lab enviroment can be created with CarND Term1 Starter Kit.
 Click [here](https://github.com/udacity/CarND-Term1-Starter-Kit/blob/master/README.md) for the details.

-## Script excecution instructions
-The following resources can be found in this github repository:
+## File Structure
 * model.py: used to create and train the model
 * model.h5: containing a trained convolution neural network
-* preprocess.py: used to preprocess recorded raw images and save the images as HDF5 data files.
-The preprocessing includes image brightness changes,  normalization, and optioal data augmentation for random shadow generation.
 * drive.py: used for driving the car in autonomous mode
 * analyze_data.py: used to analyze the distribution of recorded training data, say histogram of steering angle against speed or throttle.
 * README.md: project writeup

-To run the Using the Udacity provided simulator (earlier one, track 2 was curvy dark road in black mountains) and my drive.py file, the car can be driven autonomously around the track by executing
+To run the Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```python
 python3 drive.py model.h5 [recording_dir]
 ```